svenssonjoel/lispBM/doc/lbmref.md

 </tr>
 </table>

 In most cases this is quite natural and our functions will result in, Strings, lists and numbers that are easily and naturally understood as values.

+Still, it is worthwhile to remember that values can be expressions and expressions can be values.

+**Environments**

+LispBM expressions are evaluated in relation to a global and a local environment.
+An environment is a key-value store where the key is a lisp symbol and the value is any lisp value.

-The rest of this section will now explain the meaning of LBM programs by informally showing **expressions** and what **values** they evaluate into.
+The rest of this section will now explain the meaning of LBM programs by informally showing **expressions**, what **values** they evaluate into and how they change and depend on the environments

 **Atoms**

 Some atoms, such as Numbers, Strings and byte arrays cannot be further evaluated.
-We can call these fully evaluated forms, values.

 <table>
 <tr>